vernonclarke/SPNfinal/README.md

   ### Using R to analyse a simulation

-  To run the analysis code, simply execute all the code for that particular R analysis file after having run the relevant *.ipynb file.
+  To run the analysis code, simply execute all the code for that particular R analysis file after having run the relevant `*.ipynb` file.

-  Each simulation has a unique identifier; for instance, `Fig5_EF.ipynb` is `sim4`.
+  Each simulation has a unique identifier in its `*.ipynb`; for instance, `Fig5_EF.ipynb` is `sim4`.

-  Once the Jupyter Notebook is executed with `save = True`, the outputs are stored automatically.
+  Once the Jupyter Notebook is executed with `save = True`, the outputs are stored automatically in a subfolder using the identifier.

   In this case, raw trace data is stored as pickled files in the subdirectory `dspn/model1/physiological/simulations/sim4`.